oconnorian3/emerald-isle-jewelry/TESTING.md

   * Result Passed : Guest can create account
   * Result Passed : User can login and logout of account
   * Result Passed : Recover password if lost
-  * Result Passed : Recieve email after registering
+  * Result Passed : Receive email after registering
   * Result Passed : View personal order history, shipping information
   * Result Passed : Be able to update shipping information

  *Sorting & Searching*

-  * Result Passed : Products can be easily sorted by proce, name, rating alphabetically
+  * Result Passed : Products can be easily sorted by price, name, rating & alphabetically
   * Result Passed : Products can be viewed by category
   * Result Passed : Products can be found via the search bar when searching by name or description